Creation of Moston community centre is artist Louis Beckett's best piece yet

 “Yeah, you could say that, it's like Gaudi’s Sagrada Familia.
 It was his ongoing thing until he died and it's still going on 100 years later.
 This is an ongoing thing with me and it’ll probably go on long after I’ve died,” he said to me in a broad Mancunian accent.

 The Miners Community Arts and Music Centre is a social club set in the middle of a working class estate in north Manchester.
 It has a small, homely café filled with a mixture of Mancunian memorabilia and pop culture staples ranging from a framed and signed Ryan Giggs shirt, a painting of Ian Brown, a pop art Richard Pryor piece, a Clockwork Orange poster and message boards preaching message of the love of your neighbour, wife and self sufficiency.

 It would be easy to dismiss the centre and see it as just another community café, a place working men and women go for their lunch breaks, a place to get a bacon butty and a milky tea with two sugars.

-But the café is just the tip of the iceberg and a step through some double doors leads you onto something more special.
-Among the memorabilia in and around the building, there are beautiful paintings ranging from ll types of art styles, sculptures, hand made carvings and trinkets mostly created by Louis, as well as historical snapshots of the miners who occupied the land.
+But the café is just the tip of the iceberg and a step through some double doors leads you into something more special.
+Among the memorabilia in and around the building, there are beautiful paintings ranging from different types of art styles, sculptures, handmade carvings and trinkets mostly created by Louis, as well as historical snapshots of the miners who occupied the land.